jimmyff/jimmyff-website/content/blog/2025-08-01-prism-dart-flutter-color-package/index.md

 images= []
 +++

-> Prism is a powerful color package for Dart + Flutter supporting various colors spaces (including Rgb + Oklch) and palettes (such as Material colors).
+> Prism is an optimized, zero-dependency color manipulation library for Dart & Flutter with multiple color models, accessibility tools, and pre-built palettes.

 I've always been fascinated with colors and color theory.
 I've designed a board game and an app around it, and [in my amateur artworks](/gallery/glass-containers/) I seem to subconsciously gravitate to complementary palettes.
 Over the years I've written a couple of unpublished color libraries.
 The first was Chroma which I later replaced with Pigment.
 I had planned to publish Pigment but due to a name clash I re-branded it.
 I'm pleased to announce Prism is now available over on [pub.dev](https://pub.dev/packages/prism) and [github](https://github.com/jimmyff/prism).
 While the concepts aren't new, Prism is a comprehensive and thoughtfully designed package that makes working with modern color spaces in Dart really easy.